Associate Professor of History

-Professor Will Broadhead is a historian of the ancient Greek and Roman worlds.
+Professor Will Broadhead is a historian of the ancient Mediterranean world.
 He specializes in the history of ancient Italy from the 4th to the 1st centuries BC, with a particular interest in relations between the Romans and the various Italian peoples subject to them.
 He has published a series of articles and book chapters on the impact of migration in second-century Italy, on Roman colonization, and on ethnic contingents in the army of the Roman republic.
-He is currently working on a book examining the impact of high mobility on Rome’s hegemony in Italy and on Roman efforts to exploit the manpower resources of their subjects in Italy.
-Prof. Broadhead is also a principal contributor to the Imagines Italicae project, based at the Institute of Classical Studies in London, whose three-volume publication of the Oscan, Umbrian, and other Italic inscriptions from Italy was published in 2011.
+He is currently working on a book examining the impact of high mobility on Rome’s hegemony in Italy and on Roman efforts to exploit the manpower resources of their Italian subjects.
+Prof. Broadhead was also a principal contributor to the Imagines Italicae project, based at the Institute of Classical Studies in London, whose three-volume publication of the Oscan, Umbrian, and other Italic inscriptions from Italy was published in 2011.

-Professor Broadhead received his PhD in Ancient History in 2002 from University College London.
+Prof. Broadhead received his PhD in Ancient History in 2002 from University College London.
 Before moving to MIT in 2004, he taught in the UK at University College London, Birkbeck College London, and the Universities of Nottingham and Bristol.
-He has also taught Roman topography at the British School in Rome and has worked on archeological excavations in Tunisia and at the Civita di Tricarico in Italy.
+He has also taught Roman topography at the British School in Rome and has worked on archaeological excavations at the Yasmina Necropolis in Tunisia and at the Civita di Tricarico in Italy.

-His teaching at MIT includes introductions to ancient Greece and Rome, an introduction to ancient and medieval empires, and elective courses on the fall of the Roman Republic, the city of Athens, the city of Rome, and ancient and modern views of Roman emperors.
-He is co-director of the IAP in Ancient and Medieval Italy program and of the IAP in Ancient Greece program.
+His teaching at MIT includes introductions to ancient Greek and Roman history, an introduction to ancient and medieval empires, and courses on the fall of the Roman Republic, the city of Athens, the city of Rome, and ancient and modern views of Roman emperors.
+He is the director of MIT’s IAP in Ancient and Medieval Italy and IAP in Ancient Greece programs.